 “Strap in your seat belts, it is going to be a busy decade for impact and all of you have a role to play,” said Freya Williams, CEO of Futerra North America, as she opened the fifteenth annual Sustainable Business and Social Impact 2020 (SBSI 2020) Conference at Duke University’s Fuqua School of Business on February 12.
 Although she didn’t know it, with this one sentence, she was framing the conference’s biggest theme: Leadership matters.

-Across sectors, geographies and impact areas, one of the most prominent trends that we are seeing here at Fuqua’s Center for the Advancement of Social Entrepreneurship (CASE) is the call for innovative leaders – real people – to step up and dig into the complex work of social impact.
+Across sectors, geographies and impact areas, one of the most prominent trends that we are seeing here at Fuqua’s CASE is the call for innovative leaders – real people – to step up and dig into the complex work of social impact.
 In People Matter: Evolving Talent to Drive Impact at Scale, we found that one of the biggest challenges that impact enterprises face as they scale is finding, retaining, developing and managing talented social impact leaders.
 Additionally, the need for these talented leaders to keep people at the center when working to solve the world’s biggest challenges is clear across our Six Impact Trends to Watch in 2020 and will be explored further in the upcoming season of our CASE in Point podcast.
 Whether by leading the shift from shareholder to stakeholder capitalism, working to protect vulnerable populations from unintended risks of data and technology or following the lead of marginalized communities, we need resilient impact leaders to solve these challenges using a human lens.

 Throughout SBSI 2020, speakers came back to the theme that innovative leaders are one of the most critical elements in achieving impact.
 Here are just a few of their helpful insights: